 2712 South Calhoun Street Fort Wayne, IN 46807 Phone: (260) 744-4326

 Fort Wayne Supplemental Benefits

 The state of Indiana provides a state supplement to adult recipients of federal social security benefits if the individual needs care in a residential facility that is not a nursing home through Indiana Family and Social Services Administration.
 Currently the maximum supplemental benefit for an individual is $794 and $1,191 for couples.

 Your Fort Wayne Social Security Disability Claim

 Filing a disability claim with the Social Security Administration can be a time-consuming process.
 The average processing time for a disability case in Fort Wayne is nearly one year - 309 days.
-To expedite that process, it is a good idea to secure an social security expert hiring a Fort Wayne disability attorney.
 Your attorney can help you to more easily navigate the system and keep you from making costly mistakes.
 Many Fort Wayne disability lawyers will only charge a fee if they win your case.
 If they do win, their fees are distributed from past due benefits that become payable to you or through a fee petition.
 Current rates are 25% of the past due award amount, with a maximum fee of $6,000.
 If you are interested in obtaining an evaluation of your Social Security Disability case, click the "Free Disability Evaluation" link at the top of the page for your free case evaluation or to get more information about hiring a Fort Wayne disability attorney.